What can equity release be used for?

 Can I use equity release to pay for home improvements?equity release for home improvements

 Yes, you can.
+According to This is Money, more than a third of customers (39%) have used money released to improve their homes.
 Whether you need cash for urgent repairs, a total home makeover or some helpful mobility aids to enable you to enjoy your home more freely, an equity release scheme could help make it more affordable.

 A drawdown lifetime mortgage could give you an initial lump sum to pay for any work you need doing immediately, as well as a cash reserve.
 The cash you have in reserve can be drawn on as and when you like, and you’ll only pay interest on the money you have taken.